jurihock/voicesmith/PLAYGROUND.md

 The `apply` callback is triggered on data block processing.
 The `input` and `output` buffers are of the same length and address the normalized mono samples.

-Use the `ChainEffect` to concatenate multiple audio effects.
-In case of stereo use `StereoChainEffect`.
-It will allocate each audio effect instance twice.
-The `StereoChainEffect` will also handle the signal decoding and channel routing.
+Use the `StereoChainEffect` to combine multiple audio effects.
+It can handle both mono and stereo signal paths.

 # Audio Plugin